 In type 2 diabetes, the pancreas makes some insulin – but not enough.
 It is more common in people with a family history of the disease; as well as in people who are overweight or obese, do not exercise enough, and have an unhealthy diet.

 When people first get type 2 diabetes, it’s often possible to manage it with healthy eating and regular exercise.
-Yet eventually, many sufferers will also need tablets and some may also need need insulin.
+Eventually, many type 2 diabetics will need tablets and some may also need insulin.
 Monitoring your diabetes, regularly seeing your doctor, healthy lifestyle and taking tablets or insulin as soon as they are required can result in fewer complications in the long-term.

-Between 3% and 8% of women develop gestational diabetes during pregnancy, with the symptoms first appearing in the 24th to 28th weeks.
+Between 12% and 14% of women develop gestational diabetes during pregnancy, with the symptoms first appearing in the 24th to 28th weeks.
 In most cases, it disappears as soon as the baby is born.
-And, fortunately, most women with the condition will have an otherwise normal pregnancy and a healthy baby.
+Fortunately, most women with the condition will have an otherwise normal pregnancy and a healthy baby.